byandell-sysgen/qtl2shiny/inst/doc/module.md

 # Shiny Module Organization

-This package contains a collection of over 20 shiny modules organized into panels.
+This package contains a collection of ~30 shiny modules organized into panels.
-**Somewhere I wrote about the types of modules, but cannot find right now.**

 Each panel on the `qtl2shiny` app is a shiny module that calls multiple modules.